kneath/kss/README.md

 ## Spec

 If you would like to learn more about the methodology and ideas behind Knyle Style Sheets, you should read SPEC.md.
 It contains the documenting syntax and styleguide guidelines.

+## Ruby Library

+This repository includes a ruby library suitable for parsing SASS, SCSS, and CSS documented with KSS guidelines.

+The library is also fully TomDoc'd, completing the circle of life.